 How to Store Blackstone Griddle For Winter?

-Here is a two-step simple procedure for Blackstone winter storage.
+Here is a 4 step simple procedure for Blackstone winter storage.

 The first step you have to follow before storing your Blackstone griddle for the winter,is to give it a thorough cleaning to remove any leftover food particles, grease, and grime.